Follow These Steps to Obtain a Permit for Your Manufactured Home

 Your licensed plumber will apply to the county in which you are building in unless you are connecting to village or city sewer.
 In that case, you will contact the Village/City Administrator.
 If you are replacing a manufactured home with another manufactured home, you will need to obtain a sanitary "reconnect" permit.

-(Note: A Land Use permit is NOT the same as a building permit.)
+(Note: A Land Use or Zoning permit is NOT the same as a building permit.)

 Please include 2 sets of plans or manufactured home packet.
 You must include anchoring detail.
 You may have to provide the HUD certified manufacturing specifications for anchoring if it differs from the requirements of the UDC.
 We will also need the construction plans for any decks or exiting stairs.